 to make you ashes in a standard urn.

 But, that “Gold survives” this process.
 There are a number of things to take note of in this first stanza.
-Primarily, the presence of gold, alongside a body.
-The next lines make it clear why gold is involved in the process of cremation, but taking the first line by itself— it makes a poignant image.
-It is easy to imagine a body succumbing to flames while somewhere in the equation the gold just gets hotter and hotter, remaining mostly untouched by the flames.
+Primarily the presence of gold alongside a body.
+The next lines make it clear why gold is involved in the process of cremation, but taking the first line by itself— allows for a poignant image.
+It is easy to imagine a body succumbing to flames while somewhere in the equation, the gold just gets hotter and hotter, remaining mostly untouched by the heat.

 Additionally, there is the description of the “urn” as “standard.”
 It is, in the speaker’s eyes at least— common, the easiest and most accessible choice.

 In the next two lines of ‘Timer,’ the speaker notes that “your wedding ring” is now sitting inside an envelope.
 This makes clear why there was gold present during the process of cremation.
 One can assume that the deceased person asked to keep their ring on specifically or that it was at the request of a family member that it remained.

 In the next lines, the speaker relays the instructions given to him by his father.
 It was his wish that “the ring should go in the incinerator.”
-He was very certain of this, unafraid to comfort the reality of death and what needed to happen next.
+He was very certain of this, unafraid to confront the reality of death and what needed to happen next.
 The speaker mentions “St. James’s.”
 This is most certainly the name of the hospital that was taking care of his mother’s body.

 Lines seven and eight give the reasoning behind the father’s choice to put the ring into the incinerator along with his wife’s body.
 He saw it as an integral part of her, so much so that it would be necessary for the future when they “be together, “later”.’
 It was to the father the “surety” that they’d find one another.
 This is further embodied by the word, “eternity” on the band.
-This is the evidence that the mother/wife’s perspective that she felt the same way.
+This is evidence of the mother/wife’s perspective, suggesting that she felt the same way.
 She would likely have wanted to keep the ring on as well.